TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: Future Work Limitations

 \section{Future Work \& Limitations}

 \toksuite models are trained exclusively on five languages with higher mixing rates than massive multilingual models (for example, the highest mixing rate across \textit{all} languages in mT5~\citep{xue2021mt5}'s training was less than 5\%).
 This setup may underestimate multilingual interference effects present in more realistic settings, where cross-lingual interference could degrade performance.
-While additional training data may alleviate some vulnerabilities, tokenizers provide a cost-free inductive bias that fundamentally shapes robustness and efficiency.
-Critically, intrinsic properties like compression rates directly constrain information processing within token budgets, forcing inefficient tokenizers to underconsume or learn subpar representations for certain languages.
-While coding tasks could present interesting challenges related to non-natural text and whitespace handling, we excluded them from our benchmark due to inconsistent model performance at the scale we considered.
-Future research should expand to include these domains and broader linguistic coverage, and investigate whether tokenization vulnerabilities persist at larger model scales.